quii/modest-mock/README.md

 # Aims

 - *Simple* - the usage is just `PATH_TO_INTERFACE` `NAME_OF_INTERFACE`
-- *Type safe* - You are using Go because you like static checking, you shouldn't have to give that up in your tests so no reflection or `interface{}`
+- *Type safe* - You are using Go because you like static checking, you shouldn't have to give that up in your tests so no reflection, magic strings or `interface{}`
 - *Not a framework*, it does not prescribe how you write your tests
 - No dependencies required in your app, just generate the code once.
 - Easy to use assertions